Docker connection settings

 Enable the Docker plugin

 This functionality relies on the Docker plugin, which is bundled and enabled in RubyMine by default.
-If the relevant features are not available, make sure that you did not disable the plugin.
+If the relevant features aren't available, make sure that you didn't disable the plugin.

 Press Ctrl+Alt+S to open the IDE settings and select.